 - Your spouse may remain in the US on a permanent basis once the two of you have been married and your spouse has filed for a Green Card (which grants permanent residency) within 90 days of his/her arrival.
 Filing for the green card is a separate service and is not included with the K-1 visa Petition.

 How long does the K-1 visa process take?

 - Yes, if more than 2 years has gone by since your first petition for a fiancé visa was approved.
 If less than two years have gone by then additional documentation is required.
 A waiver would be required.

 K-1 visas and how long it takes to receive it.
 The main factors effecting time of processing

-- This will vary from case to case depending on where you file your petition and where your fiancée’s embassy or consulate is located.
-A good rule general rule would be 5-6 months; however, we are seeing some fiancée visas issued in less time than that.
+- This will vary from case to case depending on where you file your petition and where your fiancé’s embassy or consulate is located.
+A good general rule would be 5-6 months from the date of filing; however, we are seeing some fiancée visas issued in less time than that.
 It generally takes less time than indicated on the USCIS websites.